project-alchemist/ACISpark/README.md

 ## To-Do

-1) **Message splitting when buffer length < message length**.
-Currently limited to sending short messages or making buffer lengths on worker clients perhaps unreasonably large. *Expected end of August 2019*.
-2) **Support for distributed matrix layouts**.
-Currently limited to basic layouts. *Expected end of August 2019*.
+1) **Support for distributed matrix layouts**.
+Currently limited to basic layouts. *Expected beginning of September 2019*.
-3) **Settings files and more command-line options**.
-Currently basic settings are sent as command-line arguments. *Expected end of August 2019*.
+2) **Settings files and more command-line options**.
+Currently basic settings are sent as command-line arguments. *Expected beginning of September 2019*.
 3) **Better error handling**. *Ongoing*